madewhere/madewhere.co/content/brands/vollrath/index.md

 Vollrath is a cookware and bakeware company, focused on commercial kitchen.
-A substantial portion of their goods are made in the USA, including their "Jacob's Pride" line of clad cookware which is relatively inexpensive vs other clad lines.
+A substantial portion of their goods are made in the USA, including their "Jacob's Pride" line of clad cookware.

 While Vollrath doesn't sell directly to consumers, their goods are carried by [WebstaurantStore] which lists a prominent "Made in USA" badge on relevant